terraware/terraware-server/src/main/resources/templates/email/README.md

 This directory contains templates for server-generated email messages.
 Each template is in its own subdirectory.

-Each subdirectory can contain two template files:
+Each subdirectory can contain three template files:

+- `subject.ftl` is the subject line of the email message.
 - `body.txt.ftl` is the plaintext body of the message.
 If it doesn't exist, the message will only be sent as HTML.
 - `body.ftlh.mjml` is the source for the HTML version.
 It isn't actual HTML; the HTML is generated from [MJML](https://mjml.io/).
 If it doesn't exist, the message will only be sent as plaintext.